OronDF343/SenseMods/README.md

 Currently, the following features are available:

-* Unlimited number of apps in each folder (also known as "Infinifolders")
+* Unlimited number of apps in each folder (also known as "Infinifolders", enabled by default)
-* Use volume buttons to wake the device (AOSP-compatible code!)
+* Use volume buttons to wake the device (requires root + init.d, use UI to fully activate)

 # License
 ![GPLv3 Logo](http://www.gnu.org/graphics/gplv3-127x51.png?raw=true)